Kidney cancer: Treatments

 Surgery is the standard treatment option for those with kidney tumours who are fit for surgery.
 Depending on the kidney tumour characteristics and patient suitability, kidney surgery may be performed using conventional open surgery, laparoscopic (keyhole surgery) or robot-assisted techniques.

 • Partial nephrectomy - the tumour is removed with a margin of normal tissue, preserving the rest of the unaffected kidney.
-Partial nephrectomy is performed either when the tumour is small or if the patient has impaired kidney function or a single kidney left.
+Partial nephrectomy is performed when the tumour is small or if the patient has impaired kidney function or a single kidney left.

 • Radical nephrectomy - the whole kidney including the tumour is removed.
-Radical nephrectomy is performed when the tumour is large and very close to the blood vessels or ureter.
+Depending on the spread of the cancer, sometimes the adrenal gland, tissue around the kidney and lymph nodes in the area are removed.
+This procedure is performed when the tumour is large and very close to the blood vessels or ureter.
+The remaining kidney is usually able to perform the work of both kidneys.

-It is possible to lead a normal, active life with only one good kidney.
-Most people with one kidney removed do not end up with kidney failure requiring dialysis.
+It is possible for an individual to lead a normal, active life with only one good kidney.
+Most people with one kidney removed do not end up with kidney failure that requires dialysis.
 Your treating doctor will advise you on the risks of impaired kidney function after surgery, which depends on the presence of other factors such as diabetes, high blood pressure and advanced age.

-Targeted ablation
+Targeted ablation therapy

-This is a minimally invasive ablative procedure that uses thermal energy or ice (cryotherapy) to destroy tumour cells.
+Targeted ablation therapy is a minimally invasive ablative procedure that uses thermal energy or ice (cryotherapy) to destroy tumour cells.
+This is usually performed with image guidance such as CT to identify the tumour cells.

 Active surveillance

-Selected patients with a very small kidney tumour may be monitored closely with regular kidney scans to assess the growth rate or changes in the tumour appearance.
+Patients with a very small kidney tumour may be monitored closely with regular kidney scans to assess the growth rate or changes in the tumour appearance.

-Radiofrequency ablation and active surveillance are more suited for elderly patients with multiple medical problems, who are not fit for surgery.
+Targeted ablation and active surveillance for early-stage kidney cancer are more suited for elderly patients with multiple medical problems, who are not fit for surgery.

 Treatment options for advanced kidney cancer